pradoprojects/pokemon-center-ptbr/readme.md

 # ⚡ Case Study: Pokémon Center Localization (PT-BR)

 ## 🎯 Objective
-To demonstrate a strategic localization and UX approach for the **Pokémon Center** e-commerce platform, specifically targeting the Brazilian market.
-This study addresses the current **"Experience Gap"** between brand engagement and retail conversion for Portuguese-speaking fans.
+To demonstrate a strategic localization and UX approach for the **Pokémon Center Landing Page**.
+This "Vertical Slice" study addresses the **"Experience Gap"** between brand engagement and retail conversion for Portuguese-speaking fans, focusing on the most critical entry point of the e-commerce journey.

 ---